Golden Mountains (Sudetes)

-The Golden Mountains (Góry Złote; Rychlebské hory; Reichensteiner Gebirge) are a mountain range in the Sudetes on the border between Poland and the Czech Republic.
-Various ores were mined here from the 13th to the 20th century, including gold (złoto), hence the name Golden Mountains.
+The Golden Mountains (Rychlebské hory, Góry Złote, Reichensteiner Gebirge) are a mountain range in the Sudetes province on the border between Poland and the Czech Republic.
+Various ores were mined here from the 13th to the 20th century, including gold hence the name Golden Mountains.
 There is a gold mine open to the public in Złoty Stok.
 It is the wildest, least civilized and least visited mountain range in Poland.